phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 5. When prompted for the password, enter `ubnt`.
 6. You should now be connected to the AP Mesh Unit.
    ![SSH Connection](../../assets/images/mesh/SSH.png)

+### Set the device firmware version

+We use device firmware version 4.3.20, [on the advice of the good people at NYCMesh](https://docs.nycmesh.net/hardware/unifi-ap/).

+1. The device firmware is available under "UniFi firmware 4.3.20" on [this page](https://www.ui.com/download/unifi/unifi-mesh/uap-ac-m/unifi-firmware-4320-uap-ac-litelrproedumm-proiwiw-pro).
+Click "Download", "I accept", and then "Copy URL".
+Alternatively, just copy the URL here: `https://dl.ui.com/unifi/firmware/U7PG2/4.3.20.11298/BZ.qca956x.v4.3.20.11298.200704.1347.bin`
+2. While connected to the device via SSH, type `upgrade https://dl.ui.com/unifi/firmware/U7PG2/4.3.20.11298/BZ.qca956x.v4.3.20.11298.200704.1347.bin`
+3. You will be disconnected from the device.
+Wait until it reboots (you can `ping` the IP address to test if it's up, or just try SSHing), then SSH back in.

 ### Adopt AP Mesh Unit